Pungyeon/clean-go-article/README.md

 }
 ```

-However, other than this being a very messy function signature, we also have another issue with this.
-This function isn't particularly generic.
-What happens, if we find out that we actually want the `concat` function needs to be able to take multiple byte arrays as input?
-Or if want to add some completely new functionality, that may also need more or less input values than `(data []byte, data []byte)` ?
+You'll notice immediately that the function signature for `Do` ends up being quite messy.
+We also have another issue: The closure isn't particularly generic.
+What happens if we find out that we actually want the `concat` to be able to take more than just two byte arrays as input?
+Or if we want to add some completely new functionality that may also need more or fewer input values than `(data []byte, data []byte)`?

-One way to solve this issue, is to change our concat function.
-In the example below, I have changed it to only take a single byte array as input argument, but it could just as well have been the opposite case.
+One way to solve this issue is to change our `concat` function.
+In the example below, I have changed it to only take a single byte array as an input argument, but it could just as well have been the opposite case:

 ```go
 func concat(data []byte) func(data []byte) ([]byte, error) {